PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 > More geth commands list by typing `geth help`

-Once geth account created, the account is stored in following path by geth in file
+Once the geth account is created, the account is stored in the following path by geth in file
   - For Linux `~/.ethereum/keystore`
   - For Mac: `~/Library/Ethereum/keystore`
   - For Windows: `%APPDATA%Ethereum/keystore`